Jaymo33/Blog-Extensor/src/content/blog/330-fan-oven-to-conventional-oven-conversion-fahrenheit.md

     "name": "Is there a difference between convection and fan ovens?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "Convection and fan ovens are essentially the same—both use a fan to circulate hot air for even cooking.
-The terms are often used interchangeably, though \"fan oven\" is more common in the UK, while \"convection oven\" is used in the US."
+The terms are often used interchangeably, though "fan oven" is more common in the UK, while "convection oven" is used in the US."
     }
     }
     ]